Airspeed Horsa: Design

 The pilot's compartment had two side-by-side seats and dual controls, all of which being contained within a large Plexiglas nose section.
 Initially, the cockpit would be outfitted with internal telephone systems that allowed for communication between the pilots of the glider and tug aircraft while connected; however, this was replaced on later-built models by radio sets instead, which had the advantage of being able to maintain contact after detaching.
 Aft of the pilot's compartment was the freight loading door on the port side; the hinged door could also be used as a loading ramp.
 The main compartment could accommodate 15 troops on benches along the sides with another access door on the starboard side.
 Supply containers could also be fitted under the centre-section of the wing, three on each side.

 During March 1942, the Airborne Forces Experimental Establishment and 1st Airlanding Brigade commenced loading trials using several of the prototypes, but immediately ran into problems.
 During an attempt to load a jeep into a prototype, Airspeed personnel present informed the evaluation staff that to do so would break the glider's loading ramp, as it had been designed to hold only a single motorbike.
-With this lesson learnt, 1st Airlanding Brigade subsequently began sending samples of all equipment required to go into Horsas to Airspeed, and a number of weeks were spent ascertaining the methods and modifications required to fit the equipment into a Horsa.
+With this lesson learnt, 1st Airlanding Brigade subsequently began sending samples of all equipment required to go into Horsas to Airspeed, and several weeks were spent ascertaining the methods and modifications required to fit the equipment into a Horsa.
 Even so, the loading ramp continued to be considered to be fragile and prone to damage, which would ground the glider if sustained during loading.